Dynamic values

 How to leverage dynamic values for a rule's conditions.

-To leverage dynamic values for a rule's conditions you need to use the double curly brackets notation {{<reference_field>}} where <reference_field> is the resource's field (expressed in dot notation) that will be used as a variable to calculate the value.
-Some basic operators that can be applied to the reference field are also provided (as shown in the examples below):
+To leverage dynamic values for a rule's conditions, you need to wrap the reference field in double curly brackets: {{<reference_field>}} where <reference_field> is the resource's field (expressed in dot notation) that will be used as a variable to calculate the value.
+You can also apply some basic aggregation operators to the reference field (as shown in the examples below):

 Operator